 What has been a small industry to date is growing as the Canadian litigation funding market sees new entrants and the restructuring of existing players.
-Competitors are embracing starkly different models, which presents claimants and lawyers with the challenge of fitting the right type of funding to the right case.

 “We’ve been a bit slower than England and the U.S. to get into third-party funding,” comments Paul Michell of Lax O’Sullivan Lisus Gottlieb LLP of Toronto.
 “We have had a few homegrown players, but now there are lots of conferences and promotional materials that show international groups are moving into the area.”

 Lincoln Caylor of Bennett Jones LLP of Toronto has been surprised how aggressively the litigation funders have moved into Ontario, given the size of the market.

 “There has been an uptick in interest from potential funders.
 IMF Bentham is physically here and other big players are giving road shows to large firms,” he says.
 “Even leading funders in London and New York say it’s still early days there, too, but those jurisdictions have many big cases.
 We don’t have many significant claims to meet their requirements.”

 David Smagata, vice president and chief legal officer of DAS Canada, welcomes the increase in competition.

 “It is sometimes lonely being the only voice.
 Having more competitors drives up awareness,” he says.
 “People hear a chorus louder than a single voice.”